-Chemomab is a clinical-stage biotech company discovering and developing innovative therapeutics for conditions with high unmet need that involve Inflammation and fibrosis
+Chemomab Therapeutics is a clinical-stage biotech company discovering and developing innovative therapeutics for conditions that involve inflammation and fibrosis and have high unmet need.

-Drug discovery and development that are built on a deep understanding of central fibrotic mediators and pathways
+Drug discovery and development built on a deep understanding of central fibro-inflammatory mediators and pathways

 Committed to improve the quality of life of patients suffering from seriously debilitating and life-threatening diseases

 Chemomab discovered the key role of the soluble protein CCL24 in promoting liver, skin and lung fibrosis as the driver of a fibro-inflammatory vicious cycle